What Is Degenerative Disc Disease (DDD) and How Is It Treated?

 Treatments and Procedures

 Treatment for DDD can be somewhat complicated.
-Most doctors will start you on physical therapy and pain medications to see if some of the pain is alleviated.
-Others might try steroid injections at the points on the affected discs to directly alleviate the pain.
+Most doctors will start you on physical therapy and pain medications and/or muscle relaxers to see if some of the pain is alleviated.
+Others might try steroid injections at the points of the affected discs to directly alleviate the pain.

 If these methods do not work, your doctor might recommend surgery.
-They can perform a spinal fusion, place rods into your spinal column, and a few other alternative surgery methods.
-Surgery is entirely up to you, and you should not feel pressured by your doctor to have surgery unless your ailment has become life-threatening.
+They can perform a spinal fusion, place rods into your spinal column, and a few other alternative surgery methods, such as laser surgery.
+Surgery is entirely up to you, and you should not feel pressured by your doctor to have surgery unless your Degenerative Disc Disease has become life altering.

-Alternative therapies: Acupuncture, herbs, pool therapy, and massages are alternative options that may help treat the pain.
+Degenerative Disc Disease Alternative Therapies: Acupuncture, herbs, pool therapy, and massages are alternative options that may help treat the pain.
 Look into these options and see if they're right for you.
 You should also check with you insurance and see if they cover any of these options.
-Some insurances will pay for them if your doctor states that he or she believes you could really benefit from such methods.
+Some insurances will pay for them if your doctor states that he or she believes you could truly benefit from such methods.

 Review every option available to you with your doctor.
 Talk to your family about these options and see what best fits your lifestyle.
-Also, making simple lifestyle changes can make a world of difference in your pain and how you handle it.
+Also, making simple lifestyle changes, such as exercises for back pain relief, can make a world of difference in your pain and how you handle it.

-There are MANY ways to get support for DDD and back pain.
-Ask your doctor if any local hospitals sponsor support groups related to your ailment.
+There are many ways to get emotional support for DDD and chronic back pain.
+Ask your doctor if any local hospitals sponsor support groups related to your disease.
 There are also several online support groups.
-Keep family and friends informed on your health so that you can gain their support and help through the pain.
+Keep family and friends informed about your health so that you can gain their support and help through the pain.

 At 16 I began extensive physical therapy, which I only received minor relief.
-By 18 I was on a plethora of pain meds and undergoing physical therapy; all whilst going to college full time and working full time.
+By 18 I was on several prescription pain medications and undergoing physical therapy; all while going to college full time and working full time.
 I was absolutely miserable!
 The pain medications didn't help at all, the physical therapy seemed to cause more pain than it actually was relieving, and the stress of college life was just adding to the pain.
 My junior year of college was spent almost entirely in and out of the hospital.
 My back pain had spiraled out of control and I was beginning to experience early paralysis from the waist down.

 At 20, I decided I needed to change my lifestyle.
 I began working from home, instead of physically going to a job.
 I had already completed my associate's degree at this time, so I decided to take a break from school to get my health in order.
 This was probably the hardest decision for me because I had been studying pre-pharmacy and was really eager to begin medical school.
 However, I knew that if I didn't take action to get healthier, I would have bigger issues to deal with.

 I began practicing yoga on a regular basis.
-I also stopped taking all the pain medications I was on except for an occasional Tylenol or Naproxen (note: Consult with your doctor before doing anything of this nature).
+I also stopped taking all the pain medications I was on except for an occasional Tylenol or Naproxen (note: Consult with your doctor before doing any of these things).
 Eliminating the stress in my life was something I absolutely had to do.
-I noticed that whenever I was stressed, my pain pain seemed to be far worse.
-The yoga helped tremendously with this and I also began practicing meditation to help center myself better.
+I noticed that whenever I was stressed, my back pain seemed to be far worse.
+The yoga helped tremendously with this, as did moderate exercise that focused on developing core strength.

 DDD can be managed.
-There are many options, even surgery, that can help you manage the pain.
+There are many options, even surgery, that can help you not only survive, but thrive, through the pain.
 Consult with your doctor and try different methods to help.
 You don't have to live with this on your own.
-There are many ways of dealing with the pain.
+There are many ways of dealing with and finding healing through chronic back pain.